-5.5 Programming PROGRAM TYPE
+7.6.6 Programming PROGRAM TYPE

-5.5.1 PROGRAM TYPE Overview
+7.6.6.1 PROGRAM TYPE Overview

-PROGRAM TYPE is the function which determines how the sampler will perform its program.
+PROGRAM TYPE is the function that determines how the sampler will perform its program.
 A variety of options are available.
 These options are programmable from the Touchpad and require only that the sampler have the correct equipment configuration to utilize them.
-The basic function of the Program Type is to determine the movement of the distributor.
+The basic function of the PROGRAM TYPE is to determine the movement of the distributor.